NOTE

 The true start to my Japanese language journey

 My life at the time of starting Japanese again was completely different that the life I had when I first attempted to learn Japanese.
 On the surface, my life seemed ideal; I had a house on three acres of land that we were renovating to make our own.
 I had two dogs, and we were thinking about getting chickens (we did end up getting them).
-I had a job that I genuinely enjoyed (still do), and at the time, I believed that my fiancee made me happy.
+I had a job that I genuinely enjoyed (still do), and at the time, I believed that my partner made me happy.
 However, I started to get this incessant feeling, very akin to loneliness.

 At the time, I didn’t attribute this feeling I had to any unhappiness with my life.
 In fact, I thought it was due to two factors: a lack of exercise (this was certainly one factor), and being isolated (not having friends and leaving the house very little as I worked from home).